Beeby, All Saints Church

 About Beeby, All Saints Church

 Address: Main Street, Beeby, Leicestershire, England, LE7 3BL

 Attraction Type: Historic Church

-Location: Just off the main street of Beeby, 5 miles north east of Leicester off the A46
+Location: Just off the main street of Beeby, five miles northeast of Leicester off the A46

 Website: Beeby, All Saints Church